rrrobo/rcj-cms-docker-helper/README.md

 To update, run "update".

 ## Change password of admin account
-If you want to change the admin account password, edit the file `process.env` in the setup helper directory (rcj-scoring-docker) with a suitable editor.
+If you want to change the admin account password, edit the file `conf/rcj-cms/process.env` with a suitable editor.

 ```
 # db vars see more at http://mongoosejs.com/docs/connections.html